-Strategic Attribute Purpose Result Our Motto Who We Are DMS serves those who serve Florida Our Vision What We Aspire to Become DMS will empower Florida's state government to be the most effective and efficient in the nation.
-Our Mission What We Focus on Each Day to Bring Us Closer to our Vision DMS delivers high-quality support services to government agencies, state employees, and the public that are reliable, innovative, and cost-reductive.
-Our Guiding Principles How We Interact with One Another and with our Customers Pillars of Performance Embrace and push a process-oriented mindset so that our work is transparent and fair.
-Challenge the status quo and find ways to increase our level of services to state agencies and Florida families.
-Be intellectually curious!
-Create operational efficiencies and support the Governor's commitment to a better, not bigger, government so that we can continue to create jobs for our workers, a world-class education for our students, and an excellent quality of life for Florida families.
-Do our jobs with the utmost respect for each individual government employee and our statewide government enterprise.
+Strategic Attribute Purpose Result Our Mission Who We Are DMS serves those who serve Florida Our Vision What We Aspire to Become DMS will empower Florida's state government to lead the nation in efficiency and service.
+Our Guiding Principles How We Interact with One Another and with our Customers Pillars of Performance Lead by Example - Clearly and consistently communicate direction and appreciation.
+Serve With Excellence - Ensure customers and stakeholders receive excellent and consistent service, communication, value, and respect.
+Create Efficiencies - Create value and sustainable cost savings for taxpayers through new initiatives.
+Challenge the Status Quo - Challenge each other to inspire with innovative ideas, turning them into tangible results that propel our agency forward.
 Our Sustainable Goals How We Plan to Succeed in the Future Seven Sustainable Goals Increase excellent customer service Memorialize knowledge assets Maximize performance Increase inclusive communication Develop proactive stakeholder education Leverage technology Be agile and adaptable